aerodrome-finance/contracts/PERMISSIONS.md

     - Can set artProxy in VotingEscrow.
     - Can enable split functionality for a single address.
     - Can enable split functionality for all addresses.
-    - Can set proposalNumerator in VeloGovernor.
+    - Can set proposalNumerator in ProtocolGovernor.
 - AllowedManager
     - Can create managed NFTs in VotingEscrow.

 ## Contract Roles and Abilities
-In addition to defined admin roles, various contracts within Velodrome protocol have unique permissions in calling other contracts.
+In addition to defined admin roles, various contracts within the protocol have unique permissions in calling other contracts.
 These permissions are immutable.

 #### [Minter](https://optimistic.etherscan.io/address/0x6dc9E1C04eE59ed3531d73a72256C0da46D10982#code)
-- Can mint VELO and distribute to Voter for gauge emissions and RewardsDistributor for claimable rebases
+- Can mint AERO and distribute to Voter for gauge emissions and RewardsDistributor for claimable rebases
     - `Minter.updatePeriod()`

 #### [Voter](https://optimistic.etherscan.io/address/0x41C914ee0c7E1A5edCD0295623e6dC557B5aBf3C#code)
-- Can distribute VELO emissions to gauges
+- Can distribute AERO emissions to gauges
     - `Voter.distribute()`
 - Can claim fees and rewards earned by Normal veNFTs
     - `Voter.claimFees()`